Skeleton in the closet

-Skeleton in the closet or skeleton in the cupboard is a colloquial phrase and idiom used to describe an undisclosed fact about someone which, if revealed, would damage perceptions of the person.
+Skeleton in the closet (or in British English skeleton in the cupboard) is a colloquial phrase and idiom used to describe an undisclosed fact about someone which, if revealed, would damage perceptions of the person.
 It evokes the idea of someone having had a human corpse concealed in their home so long that all its flesh had decomposed to the bone.

-"Cupboard" may be used in British English instead of the American English word "closet".
-It is known to have been used as a phrase, at least as early as November 1816, in the monthly British journal The Eclectic Review, page 468.
-It is listed in both the Oxford English Dictionary, and Webster's Dictionary, under the word "skeleton".
-The "Cambridge Academic Content Dictionary" lists it under this but also as a separate idiom.
+It is known to have been used as a phrase as early as at least November 1816.
 In the most derisive of usage, murder, or significant culpability in a years-old disappearance or non-understood event (a mystery), may be implied by the phrase.